MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-03-cosmos-lab.md

 ## Create a Cosmos DB account

 To use Cosmos DB, you must provision a Cosmos DB account in your Azure subscription.
-In this exercise, you'll provision a Cosmos DB account that uses the core (SQL) API.
+In this exercise, you'll provision a Cosmos DB account that uses Azure Cosmos DB for NoSQL.

 1. In the Azure portal, select **+ Create a resource** at the top left, and search for *Azure Cosmos DB*.
 In the results, select **Azure Cosmos DB** and select  **Create**.
-1. In the **Core (SQL) - Recommended** tile, select **Create**.
+1. In the **Azure Cosmos DB for NoSQL** tile, select **Create**.
 1. Enter the following details, and then select **Review + Create**:
     - **Subscription**: If you're using a sandbox, select *Concierge Subscription*.
 Otherwise, select your Azure subscription.
     - **Resource group**:  If you're using a sandbox, select the existing resource group (which will have a name like *learn-xxxx...*).
 Otherwise, create a new resource group with a name of your choice.